 GRANDPA OTT Seeds | Ipomoea purpurea

 Morning Glory seeds grow in seed pods which form on the plant where once a pollinated flower bloomed.
-The seeds may be produced any time in after flowers have dropped off the vine.
+The seeds may be produced any time after flowers have dropped off the vine.

 Although Morning Glories like a lot of water, if the roots are kept too wet, the vines will produce very few flowers and therefore will set very little seed.
 Immature seeds are more bitter than ripe ones.
 It has been reported that immature seeds contain more alkaloids.